 sudo usermod -aG docker $USER

 Log out from Ubuntu and log in back again.
-You should be able to run docker without root privileges.
-Verify it using the
+You should be able to run docker commands without root

 docker run hello-world